 When you want to invest in mutual funds, you are at a sea.
-You have to choose a mutual fund for investment out of 6000 funds present in India.
+You have to choose the best out of 6000 funds in India.

 This would be a Herculean job, if not planned well.
 You have to know certain things before proceeding.
 The list is not very long but, requires a careful study of the scheme you want to invest.